-So forced Rhubarb has just become available here in the UK – it’s the ‘forced’, out-of-season variety with an extra-special succulent flavour – so I’ve made a delicious and light tart, using a 50/50 rye and plain flour crust to celebrate this wonderful fruit.
+‘Forced rhubarb’ has just become available here in the UK – it’s the ‘forced’, out-of-season variety with an extra-special succulent flavour – so I’ve made a delicious and light tart, using a 50/50 rye and plain flour crust to celebrate this wonderful fruit.

 The rye flour adds earthy flavours and texture to the tart rhubarb and fragrant ginger.
-I have kept the sugar to a minimum but some is necessary when working with Rhubarb due to its sharpness.
+I’ve kept the sugar to a minimum, but some is necessary when working with rhubarb due to its sharpness.

-This tart can be filled with any fruits you like, stoned are delicious, just omit the ginger and add in things like cinnamon and vanilla.
+This tart can be filled with any fruits you like, stoned such as cinnamon and vanilla are lovely, just swap out for the ginger.
 You also might want to omit the caster sugar in the filling as other fruits won’t require the additional sweetness.

 110g wholemeal rye flour